OUR PRODUCTS AND PROGRAMS

 Lite Fare at the Loft

-On the regular Tuesday performance of the run of each Loft Series production, audience members can enjoy great food and drink in the Loft Theatre lobby before the show.
+On the first Tuesday performance of the run of each Loft Season production, audience members can enjoy great food and drink in the Loft Theatre lobby before the show.
 Inexpensive sandwiches, delicious desserts and other quick food items are provided by Citilites restaurant, with special beers and wines featured at the bar.
 Service starts at 5:30 p.m. to accommodate the 7:00 p.m. curtain.

 The Signature: A Poetic Medley Show